horseisfish/horseisfish.github.io/_news/announcement_AUTOUI.md

 related_posts: false
 ---

-I'm delighted to announce that I'll be giving a presentation of "Exploring Mixed-Reality for Enhancing Driver Warning Systems" at the AutoUI 2023. :de:
+I am thrilled to announce that I'll be giving a presentation of "Exploring Mixed-Reality for Enhancing Driver Warning Systems" at the AutoUI 2023. :de: